 Monitoring Methods used by OSHA

-Laboratory Sampling/Analytical Method:
+Primary Laboratory Sampling/Analytical Method (SLC1):

 - three-piece cassettes containing two sulfuric acid-treated glass fiber filters separated by a ring

-analytical solvent: 0.1 N NaOH
+- analytical solvent: 0.1 N NaOH

 - maximum flow rate: 1.0 L/min

-current analytical method: Gas Chromatography; GC/NPD
+- current analytical method: Gas Chromatography; GC/NPD

-method reference: OSHA Analytical Method (OSHA PV2143)
+- method reference: OSHA Analytical Method (OSHA PV2143)

-method classification: Partially Validated
+- method classification: Partially Validated